Tiwi Islands: Locality

-On 4 April 2007, the land occupied by the Tiwi Islands and adjoining waters were gazetted by the Northern Territory Government as a locality with the name, 'Tiwi Islands.
+On 4 April 2007, the land occupied by the Tiwi Islands and adjoining waters were gazetted by the Northern Territory Government as a locality with the name, Tiwi Islands.
 The boundary of the locality is similar to that gazetted in 1978 by the Australian government for the Tiwi Land Council.

 Culture

 Indigenous art

 The creation of Indigenous Australian art is an important part of Tiwi Island culture and its economy.
 There are three Indigenous art centres on the islands: Tiwi Design, Munupi Arts & Crafts, and Jilamara Arts and Craft, and these collaborate through a cooperative venture, Tiwi Art.
-Apart from Tiwi Art network there are two independent operations: fabric design, printing and clothing business Bima Wear, operated by Indigenous women since 1969, and Ngaruwanajirri, also known as 'The Keeping Place'.
+Apart from Tiwi Art network there are two independent operations: Ngaruwanajirri, also known as 'The Keeping Place', and fabric design, printing and clothing business Bima Wear, operated by Indigenous women since 1969.
+The apparel business was set up by Sister Eucharia Pearce, assisted by a family member, Bertha, to provide meaningful employment for the women of the Tiwi Islands.
+(Management of Bima Wear was done in addition to Pearce's other duties such as providing medical care, growing crops, and baking.)
+In 1981, Sister Eucharia Pearce received an MBE for her involvement with Bima Wear as well as her other charitable work; Pearce accepted the honour on behalf of the Tiwi people.

 Tiwi artists who have held international exhibitions or whose works are held in major Australian collections include Kitty Kantilla, Donna Burak, Jean Baptiste Apuatimi, and Fiona Puruntatameri.

 A lot of wood carvings of birds are made by Tiwi people.
 Some of these are displayed in the Mission Heritage Gallery on Bathurst Island.
 The carvings represent various birds from Tiwi mythology, which have various meanings.
 Certain birds tell the Tiwi people about approaching monsoonal rains whilst others warn of impending cyclones.
 Others, depending on the totem of the people, alert the Tiwi people that someone has died in a particular clan.
 There are others that represent ancestral beings who were, according to mythology, changed into birds.
 Carved birds are sometimes at the top of pukumani poles, which are placed at burial sites.